TheWiseNoob/OMP/README.md

 ## Known Bugs

-  - File browser has no OK button or Cancel button if it's windowed.
   - Damaged files crash the program when metadata is read.
   - Left-clicking a row, holding it, holding shift, and then dragging breaks dragging.
   - Holding shift while dragging breaks dragging.
   - Dragging glitches when drag ends on non-valid drop.
-  - Scrobbling might not be disableable.
-  - Dragging row to top of queue causes invalid path.
+  - Moving playing track to playback queue causes issues.
-  - Playing queue after closing might cause crash.
+  - Tooltips missing in parts of the configuration.